molinajulian/minesweeper-challenge/README.md

  ## Test

 They will executing in a docker container.
-You have to run `npm run testing`.
+You have to run `npm run docker-test`.
 The container (in foreground) will be run the tests and finally will be stopped.